 It is theoretically possible to repeatedly achieve the Sprint Goal while completing only a fraction of the PBIs each Sprint.
 This should be uncommon, because the Sprint Backlog should align with the Sprint Goal; if not, there is a serious problem with the Value Stream.

-Velocity (see Notes on Velocity) helps teams understand if they are doing things right (given the assumption that doing things right increases your velocity.)
+Velocity (see Notes on Velocity) helps teams understand if they are doing things right (given the assumption that doing things right increases your velocity).
 The Sprint Goal helps teams ensure that they are doing the right things.
-It is about understanding the “why” of what the team is doing so that they can keep focus on it when things change.
+It is about understanding the “why” of what the team is doing so that it can keep focus when things change.

 In Silicon Valley in 2007, Palm was working on a Web OS that was later acquired by Hewlett-Packard.
 Sprint to sprint the teams were doing well until they appeared to hit a wall in a couple of Sprints.
 PBIs were not getting finished.
 Developers were demotivated and going home early.
 I was brought in and got the Product Owners and ScrumMasters to spend an hour interviewing team members on why they were demotivated.
 We found that they did not understand the reason they were working hard on low-level PBIs.